Immigration, from the Caribbean to the Middle East, has given Paris city a colorful blend of international cuisines.

 Moroccan Food in the Capital City

-Traveling to the City of Light is a great chance to take lunch or dinner in any Moroccan restaurants in Paris.
-The very refined and varied Moroccan food, is very much loved by Parisians and the Couscous is one of favorite dishes of French people.
+Traveling to the City of Light is a great chance to take lunch or dinner in any Moroccan restaurant in Paris.
+The very refined and varied Moroccan food is very much loved by Parisians and the Couscous is one of the favorite dishes of French people.

 Even though it had been a challenge for traditional restaurants had to mark their presence to the French palate, they have eventually become a part of France’s daily life.
 The country’s favorite dish is couscous which is available at least once a week in many school cafeteria.
 Fatéma Hal, a chef from Morocco has launched in 1985 the Mansouria restaurant.
 She has been known internationally as an ambassador of Moroccan cuisine.